DmitryBugaychenko/spade-llm/spade_llm/demo/platform/tg_example/README.md

 ```
 pip install -r ./requirements.txt
 ```

-Configure TG_bot token
+# Configure TG bot token

+You need token from BotFather to run bot.
+Follow [instruction](https://core.telegram.org/bots/features#creating-a-new-bot) to get it.

+After that, export this token to the local environment.

-# For macOS/linux:
+## For macOS/linux:
 ```
 export BOT_TOKEN=<your Tg_bot token from BotFather>
 ```
-# For windows cmd
+## For windows cmd
 ```
 set BOT_TOKEN=<your Tg_bot token from BotFather>
 ```

-# For windows PowerShell
+## For windows PowerShell
 ```
 $env:BOT_TOKEN='<your Tg_bot token from BotFather>'
 ```

-Run the demo
+# Run the demo

 ```
 python -m spade_llm.boot ./spade_llm/demo/platform/tg_example/config.yaml